 5.1 Overview

-The LPWAN CSS system is mainly intended for the broad field of application which falls under the broad field of Internet of Things.
+The LPWAN CSS system is mainly intended for applications which fall under the broad field of Internet of Things.
 There are many vertical applications which are part of this field and they are highlighted in Annex B.

 The LPWAN CSS system comprises four entities: the end-device (also called end-node), the Gateway, the Network Server and the Application Server.
 The architecture describing the relationship between these entities is depicted in Figure 1.
 The Gateway, the Network Server and the Application Server are part of the infrastructure of the network.